qilskcter/Dell-Vostro-3460-Hackintosh/README.md

 - Headphone Jack
 - Graphics
 - Bluetooth
-- Battery
+- Battery (OpenCore)
 - Native Power Management
-- Something...
+- Multigesture Trackpad (OpenCore)

 ## Not working:
 - Ethernet
 - Sleep
 - Something...
 ## Issues
-- Trackpad settings are not showing (because my computer's battery is dead).
+- Trackpad settings are not showing (because my computer's battery is dead only Clover).
 # How to use this EFI?
 You download the macOS Mojave installer at [here](https://drive.google.com/file/d/1i8QDEaajCXy9L56oh5sEavWZ52wi4JnZ/view), then use MiniTool or other software to mount EFI, then use Explorer++ to access the EFI partition and then copy it.
 # How to fix Wifi and Bluetooth?